-- 27. Publicly available software applications and/or monitors that may be available with or without a Prescription Order or Refill. - 28.
+- 28. Publicly available software applications and/or monitors that may be available with or without a Prescription Order or Refill. - 29.
 Certain Prescription Drug Products that are FDA approved as a package with a device or application, including smart package sensors and/or embedded drug sensors.
-This exclusion does not apply to a device or application that assists you with the administration of a Prescription Drug Product.
+This exclusion does not apply to a device or application that assists you with the administration of a Prescription Drug Product. - 30.
+Compounded drugs that contain certain bulk chemicals.
+(Compounded drugs that contain at least one ingredient that requires a Prescription Order or Refill are assigned to Tier 3.)
+Compounded drugs that are available as a similar commercially available Prescription Drug Product.